julzerinos/googlecloud-text-detect-appengine/README.md

 ### Other Functionalities

+#### CME & KMS

+Customer-Managed Encryption is available through Google's KMS.
+A keyring/key is created for the project and permissions are granted to the App Engine service account.
+Due to this, the service account will now always encrypt files uploaded to bucket-1 are encrypted with this symmetric key.

 #### Cloudbuild

 A `cloudbuild.yaml` file is present in the repository.
 If the project is integrated with a Google Cloud Source Repository,